firecat53/urlscan/README.rst

 Installation and setup
 ----------------------

-To install urlscan, install from your distribution repositories, install the `Archlinux Package`_ , or install from source using setup.py.
+To install urlscan, install from your distribution repositories, from Pypi, install the `Archlinux Package`_ , or install from source using setup.py.

 ..
 NOTE::